jonnonz1/nz-statute-book/acts/public/1996/conservation-amendment-act-1996.md

 ### 23 Application of Part
 This section amended s 26ZG of the principal Act.

-### 24 New sections inserted
+### 24 New sections 26ZIA and 26ZIB inserted
-The principal Act is hereby amended by inserting, after section 26ZJ (as inserted by section 17 of the Conservation Law Reform Act 1990), the following sections:Sports fishing guidesUse of gaffs prohibited
-  (1) No person shall act as a sports fishing guide unless he or she holds a current sports fishing guide licence.
+After section 26ZI, insert:Sports fishing guidesUse of gaffs prohibited (1) A person must not act as a sports fishing guide unless they hold a current sports fishing guide licence.
-  (2) Every person commits an offence and is liable to a fine not exceeding $5,000 who contravenes subsection (1) of this section.
+  (2) A person who contravenes subsection (1) commits an offence and is liable to a fine not exceeding $5,000.
-  (1) No person shall use a gaff to take any freshwater fish unless permitted to do so by an Anglers Notice.
+  (1) A person must not use a gaff to take any freshwater fish unless permitted to do so by an Anglers Notice.
-  (2) Every person commits an offence and is liable to a fine not exceeding $5,000 who contravenes subsection (1) of this section.
+  (2) A person who contravenes subsection (1) commits an offence and is liable to a fine not exceeding $5,000.

 ### 25 Restrictions on fishing
 This section amended s 26ZL of the principal Act.